jhpratt/skrolr/README.md

 });
 ```

-NB: `transitionTime` overrides `forward` and `backward`.
+NB: `moveTime` overrides `forward` and `backward`.
 Using them together will move the *skrolr* forward/backward, but the time will not be what is expected/wanted.

 NB: `forward` overrides `backward`